 After that breathtaking view?
 Enjoy the comfort of a private roof terrace with Moryn and gaze out across the horizon at Porthdinllaen on the Llyn Peninsula.
 The ancient land of St David’s Peninsula, Pembrokeshire, is a must-see location to explore, a paragon of a Welsh holiday and has become a tourist hotspot.
 The Peninsula is also home to the smallest city in Britain, St David’s, where thousands of visitors each year enjoy its awe-inspiring walks and mesmerising views.

-Homeland of Welsh fame such as Roald Dahl, Tom Jones, Catherine Zeta-Jones and Laura Ashley amongst many, many others.
+The homeland of Welsh fame such as Roald Dahl, Tom Jones, Catherine Zeta-Jones and Laura Ashley amongst many, many others.
 Zeta-Jones, along with fellow actor Matthew Rhys gave their support for the National Trust campaign that helped save Llyndy Isaf farm, a 600-acre estate in 2011.

 Conservation projects are incredibly important to the Trust.
 An inspirational Welsh example of a restored holiday cottage comes in the form of Treleddyd Fawr, a Grade II listed building, which is exemplary of a traditional Pembrokeshire cottage.
 Wales is full of history and there is an abundance of Tudor houses, prehistoric sites and striking ruins.
 Discover Cilgerran Castle, which the Trust acquired in 1938, a 13th-century fortress in the heart of Pembrokeshire.